eliiza/challenge-urban-forest/README.md

 ## How to solve the challenge

-For this challenge, you must use Spark (Scala) or PySpark (Python) in any environment you have access to.
-We provide starting
-Jupyter notebooks with Spark and PySpark kernels and a docker image to have Jupyter running locally.
-Everything you need to solve this challenge should be available there (more details ahead), but feel free to do it in any other Spark environment you like and with your favourite IDE.
+For this challenge, **you must use Spark (Scala) or PySpark (Python)** in any environment you have access to.
+We provide starting Jupyter notebooks with Spark and PySpark kernels and a Docker image to have Jupyter running locally.
+Everything you need to solve this challenge should be available there (more details ahead), but feel free to solve it in any other Spark environment you like or with your favourite IDE.

 Some useful types and functions to help with processing polygons are also provided.
 Type **Polygon** is defined according to the GeoJson definition of polygons, *i.e.* a sequence of loops.
 In a sequence of loops, the first loop (index zero) is the